- Hardy Bog Plant

 Regular fertilization of your 4 Leaf Water Clover will keep it growing well all season long.
 CrystalClear® Thrive™ Aquatic Plant Fertilizer or TetraPond® LilyGro™ Aquatic Plant Food or Laguna Plant Grow Fertilizer Spikes can be pushed into the soil at planting time and from April through August, following all manufacturers' recommendation for fertilizer application rates.

 For best results, trim or prune as leaves and flowers begin to turn yellow or brown, remove them completely, discarding them to keep as much excess organic material out of water-body as possible.

 All leaves and stems will begin to die off as winter arrives.
 If planted directly into a bog area, plants should be left alone after trimming any dead foliage to 1 to 2" above the top of the water.
 Plants that are on plant-shelves, in planting containers, should be trimmed to 1 to 2" and then gently lowered into the ponds deeper water.
 All plants submerged before winter must be brought back up as soon as the ice has permanently thawed, and before any plant growth occurs.
 In Zones 6 and warmer, most pond plants can tolerate being left in place without moving them at all.

 The first step towards effectively treating any pond weed is proper identification.
-4 Leaf Water Clover - Hardy Bog is recommended for use against each of the weeds listed below.
+4 Leaf Water Clover, Bundle of 2 is recommended for use against each of the weeds listed below.
 Click on your desired weed for more information and alternate control options.